 I bought their Soothe Oil.

-and honestly guys — I thought this was RIGHT on par with Doterra’s.
+and honestly guys — I thought this was RIGHT on par with Doterra’s for a similar soothing affect for muscle tension.
 I felt like Rocky Mountain came out on top most frequently, but one day Soothe beat all of them (I did this test maybe 20 times).

 So, yeah — good stuff!